 Frequently, there are some family members or friends that are unable able to attend a funeral due to distance, health, or commitments

-Recording the service gives everyone the opportunity to be included, pay their respects, and experience closure.
+Streaming the service gives everyone the opportunity to be included, pay their respects and experience closure.

 "We are so grateful for what this meant to people who could not travel or make the funeral"